AvChilds/stock_market_analysis_prediction/README.md

 4. Execute all cells to load the raw Excel data and drop any columns or dates with zeros, NaNs and extreme outliers.
 5. Export the cleaned tables as CSV files (e.g. cleaned_roe.csv, cleaned_CFO.csv).

-Once that’s done, you’ll have cleaned CSV files ready for the Machine Learning portion of the project.

 ### 3. Data Analysis

-1. Continue to run the code to view the analysis of the individual features including analysing:
+Continue to run the code to view the analysis of the individual features including analysing:
     - Means & Medians
     - Correlations
     - Distributions